fau-is/IntroCS/Section8/Tasks/Symmetry/README.md

 The graph drawer should create a .png file which contains a now undirected graph.

-Symmetry tests should run without failure.
+All symmetry tests should run without failure.